Help us improve these guidelines by emailing your feedback to email@example.com.

 People use suffolk.gov.uk to access local services.
 They're searching for information, or trying to complete a task.
 They are not here to browse.

 Meeting their needs means helping them find what they need quickly and easily.
+You should assume they have no prior knowledge of the page topic.

 Our content guidelines will help you write content to meet user needs effectively.